gpullbliss/gpullr-frontend/README.md

 or filter pullrequest belonging to your project specific needs or interests.

 Ensure to have the [gpullr-backend](https://github.com/devbliss/gpullr-backend) running locally, when using the default configuration of the Gruntfile.js.
-Optional you can use the already deployed live-backend by adopting the `host` of the `proxies` in the `grunt.initConfig` of the Gruntfile.js´as follows:
+Optional you can use the already deployed live-backend by adapting the `host` of the `proxies` in the `grunt.initConfig` of the Gruntfile.js´as follows:

     proxies: [{
           context: '/api',